Electromagnetic signatures from pulsar remnants of binary neutron star mergers: prospects for unique identification using multi-wavelength signatures: Prospects for Detection

 For mergers within 100 Mpc, the \emph{smoking gun} evidence for a stable magnetar remnant would be the observation of gamma-rays from MeV (in AMEGO) to very high energies (in Fermi LAT and possibly CTAO).
 This is because the possible backgrounds for this scenario would be GRBs (both from collapsars or compact object mergers)~\citep{2022Galax..10...74G,2022Galax..10....7N}.
 However, on-axis GRBs have very different timescales associated with them and hence the light curves between a GRB and a magnetar-powered remnant can be easily distinguishable.
 The gamma-ray emission from GRBs, although brighter initially, eventually fades out.
 Whereas from Figure~\ref{fig:lc} it is evident that in our scenario, the gamma-rays increase with time and peak $\sim$ week-month post the merger.
-For an off-axis GRB as in GW170817, the rising timescale is indeed similar ($\sim$ months), in which case the late time rise of very high-energy gamma-rays will help distinguish the magnetar remnants from mergers.
+For an off-axis GRB afterglow (in the standard forward shock scenario) as in GW170817, the rising timescale is indeed similar ($\sim$ months), in which case the late time rise of very high-energy gamma-rays will help distinguish the magnetar remnants from mergers\footnote{GeV-TeV gamma-ray lightcurves are expected to be similar to X-ray lightcurves~\citep{Miceli:2022efx}.}.
 Observations using Fermi LAT in the 1 GeV gamma-ray band along with CTAO in the 100 GeV band continue for a long time and is much brighter than afterglow emissions, which serve as key to distinguish these from off-axis GRBs.
 Furthermore, the MeV photons peak earlier than the gamma-rays and their observation using AMEGO can be followed up by observations using Fermi LAT to conclusively establish the transient to be powered by a magnetar central engine.

 A less fortunate (but more probable) scenario is GW signatures from BNS mergers within $\sim 1$ Gpc.
 This would be within the detection horizon for survey telescopes in the radio (SKAO), optical (Rubin), infrared (Roman), and X-ray (EP-FXT) bands.
 In the optical and radio band, supernovae will act as the main background, while in the X-ray band various galactic transients like stellar flares, novae, accretion flows in low mass X-ray binaries, serve as the main background.
 For example, in the optical band, Rubin will see $\mathcal{O}(10^2)$ supernovae a day, making it impossible to distinguish magnetar-powered transients from various other transients based on the optical light curve.
 This degeneracy can be broken by combining the observations across the four wavelengths and carefully looking at the light curve information.
 As seen from Figure~\ref{fig:lc}, the classic feature of magnetar-powered remnants is that the light curves peak on timescales of a week-months which can then enable more dedicated observations on a set of selected transients using pointing telescopes.